 The University of Redlands Community Connections Program connects international students in the College of Arts and Sciences with families in the community ("hosts") for support and cross-cultural exchange.
 Through it, the university gives international students the opportunity to learn more about American cultural life, and gives hosts the chance to learn about other parts of the world and to assist international students in their adjustment to life in Redlands and the United States.
 The Community Connections Program is not residential - rather, hosts and students meet regularly in the interest of support and community building.
 The program is administered through our Office of International Students and Scholars, and any questions you have regarding it can be directed to email@example.com.

-OISS bases its matching on the information provided by surveys of hosts (click here) and international students (click here) online, which should be completed by July 31, 2017.
+OISS bases its matching on the information provided by surveys of hosts (click here) and international students (click here) online.
 We’ll share information about those matches just before the start of fall semester classes.

 Students start the program the fall semester of their first year.
 The time commitment does not need to be great, and the reward can be tremendous.
 The amount of time each host and student spend together will vary depending on their schedules.
 On average, most hosts and students should get together about once a month.
 We ask for an initial commitment of one academic year, at which time hosts and students will be asked to indicate whether they wish to continue in the program for the following year.
 It is possible for returning international students to join the program during the fall semester if there are host families available.